XIAOYUANXIONG/EXET/README.en.md

 1. XIAOYUANXIONG
 2. Exet personnel
 be careful
-This program will not damage your computer equipment, but it will cause trouble, so please use it carefully and remember The key can help you recover run
+*This program will not damage your computer equipment, but it will cause trouble, so use it carefully, remember, Please And the key Can help you recover
+To run
 Please download EXE file
-view code
+To see the code
-Please download the electronic file recovery
+Please download E file
+To restore
-Please download txt key
+Please download the txt key
-Think about you
-（Baidu Translate,China)
+Please give administrator (UAC) permission for the first operation Subsequent not required
+Thank you!!！
+（Shanxi,China)